Puara/GuitarAMI/spu/JackTrip_tests/jacktrip_box_replication_guide.md

 - Save the file (Ctrl+O, then hit ENTER in *nano*) and exit (Ctrl+X in *nano*).
 - Update the systemctl daemon: `systemctl --user daemon-reload`
 - Restart the service: `systemctl --user restart jacktrip_client.service`
-- To check connection (if the server is availalbe and accessible through the given IP): `systemctl --user status jacktrip_client.service`
+- To check connection (if the server is available and accessible through the given IP): `systemctl --user status jacktrip_client.service`